morph027/preseed-linuxmint/README.md

 # Preseed Linux Mint

+*HINT*: Regard this thing as a template, please adjust to your needs (packages,localizations,...)

 As ubiquity does not allow as much customizations as preseed (e.g. local repos), we are bootstrapping a minimal ubuntu, add Linux Mint repos and then the packages.
 You might adjust things to your needs, like desktop environment (MATE/Cinnamon) and Login Manager (MDM/LightDM) and so on.

+It will ask for:

+* hostname

 ## PXE setup